Johan Alfred Ander: Early life

-The robbery and arrest
+Robbery and arrest

-Ander sought a way to find a solution to his money problems, and for weeks he had been seen observing an exchange agency, Gerells Växelkontor on Malmtorgsgatan 3 in Stockholm.
+Ander sought a way to find a solution to his money problems, and for weeks he had been seen observing an exchange agency, Gerells Växelkontor (Eng.: Gerell's Exchange Office) on Malmtorgsgatan 3 in Stockholm.
 On 5 January 1910, he robbed the agency and beat the clerk, Victoria Hellsten, so severely that she died.
-He managed to steal 6,000 Swedish kronor in Swedish and foreign notes at the agency (nearly 200,000 SEK in 2010 equivalent).
+He managed to steal 6,000 Swedish kronor in Swedish and foreign notes at the agency (around 275000 SEK in 2025 equivalent).

 Staff at a hotel named Temperance, which was located near the exchange agency, reported to the police that one of their guests had been behaving in a very strange and anxious manner, and that this guest had left the hotel with an oblong package.
 The guest turned out to be Alfred Ander.
 A large suitcase found in his hotel room contained numerous items that could be connected to the murder, among them the murdered clerk's wallet as well as most of the stolen money, partially blood-stained.

 Ander was subsequently arrested during nighttime near Vaxholm, in his father's house, after some inquiries to workers on the archipelago ferries, who recognized Ander and remembered where he went.
 The oblong package which had been observed by hotel staff was also found during the arrest and contained the apparent murder weapon, a steelyard balance.